voxel51/fiftyone/docs/source/environments/index.rst

     Reactivating a frozen App instance will load the current state of the ``session`` object, not the state in which the screenshot was taken.

-To reactivate an App instance from a previous session (e.g., when running a notebook downloaded from the web for the first time), you must (re)run the cell.
+To reactivate an App instance from a previous session, e.g., when running a notebook downloaded from the web for the first time, you must (re)run the cell.

 You can manually replace the active App instance with a screenshot by calling :meth:`session.freeze() <fiftyone.core.session.Session.freeze>`.
 This is